Steeeephen/kings/README.md

 # Kings Flask App

 A quick Flask app to play the Kings Drinking game on a web browser.
 Set up to allow for remote socialising during the 2020 Covid-19 Quarantine, using screen sharing software

+Very hacky as it was done in a rush